 Your bed.
-It’s where you rest your head at night and rise each morning ready to face the day.
-The bed is also where you’ll likely spend about a third of your life – and, if one Canadian survey is to be believed, where 14 per cent of us hog the covers each night.
+It’s where you rest your head at night and rise each morning, ready to face the day.
+It’s also where you’ll likely spend about a third of your life—and, if one Canadian survey is to be believed, where 14 per cent of us hog the covers each night.

 Joanna Goodman, owner of Toronto’s Au Lit Fine Linens, who has grown up in the bedding industry, says back when her mom launched the store decades ago, clients would routinely drop serious dough on duvet covers and fancy cushions and then head to cut-rate stores for inexpensive sheets.
 After all, who was going to see them?

 Today, customers are coming around and earmarking more of their cash for the nighttime fabric they actually cozy up right next to, she says.
 The good news?
 While it’s never a great idea to buy cheap sheets that are just going to rip, snag or pill after a few uses and washes, as long as you look for some key components when shopping for sheet sets, “whatever your price point is, you’ll be OK,” says Goodman.

 Here’s what you’ll want to be on the hunt for:

 While flannel sheets are popular when the cold weather hits, there’s nothing like a set of crisp cotton sheets for all-year comfort, softness and durability.
 Just make sure you look for these words on the packaging: “100 percent long-staple cotton.”
 Long-staple (or long-fibre) cotton is softer, more durable and won’t pill, unlike inferior short-staple varieties.
 Goodman says that Egyptian cotton and the “Pima” variety (from the U.S.) are two of the best in the world and make exceptional sheets, but just be sure you see the 100 percent mark.
 Without it, a manufacturer could theoretically use only one percent long-staple cotton and hoodwink customers into thinking they’re getting an unbelievable deal on a $50 set.